PIC Microcontrollers: Know It All

 - John Morton, Oxford University, UK

-- Martin Bates, Lecturer in Microelectronics (retired), Sussex Coast College, UK Formerly Course Leader, Foundation Degree Engineering, University of Brighton & Course Tutor, PIC Microcontrollers Short Courses, Hastings Innovation Centre
+- Martin Bates, Martin Bates, Lecturer in Microelectronics (retired), Sussex Coast College, UK; formerly Course Leader, Foundation Degree Engineering (University of Brighton) and Course Manager, PIC Microcontroller Short Courses, Hastings Innovation Centre

 - Jack Smith, Founder and Consultant, TeleworX, Vienna, VA.